 - Instinctive Choice has a savory taste that your kitten or cat will love.
 The organic chicken, turkey, succulent shrimp and chicken liver are cooked in a delicious broth that is seasoned with a little bit of rosemary.

 (You will be taken to the Life’s Abundance website to order.
-This food is not available in stores and may only be ordered online.)
+This food is not available in stores and can only be ordered online.)

 NOTE: Life’s Abundance is a network marketing company, so there is a business opportunity there for those who want to work it.
 Click the Order Now button, then on the middle button on the top that says “Opportunity” to learn more.